Project Context

 Governance

-We also defined a set of rules and policies to:
+As part of the guideline, I've included a set of rules and policies to:

-• maintain the balance between major and side task allocation (ensure feasibility)
+• maintain the balance between major and side task allocation

-• preventive measures against fraud and reduce drop off (after any task completion)
+• preventive measures against fraud and reduce drop off

 Implementation